 Who do you think should do a PhD?

-How do you think your PhD will benefit you, professionally and personally?
+How do you think your PhD in law will benefit you, professionally and personally?

-Una: Professionally it boosts myself as an academic, and as an Indigenous academic and I would be building on work that you've already done in the Pacific.
-As an Indigenous researcher it places me in good stead and I hope that other Indigenous students would see me and building on that work again.
+Una: Professionally, it boosts myself as an academic, and as an Indigenous academic, and I would be building on work that you've already done in the Pacific.
+As an Indigenous researcher, it places me in good stead, and I hope that other Indigenous students would see me and build on that work again.

-What made you decide to be my supervisor?
+What made you decide to be Una's supervisor?

 What is your PhD topic?

-Una: The PhD is on the Indigenous identity and how Indigenous people define themselves.
-How state laws define Indigenous people and how international law defines Indigenous people.
-Part of the research is looking at the descendants of the new Vanuatu and Solomon islanders were taken to Fiji during the period of blackbirding.
+Una: The PhD is on the Indigenous identity and how Indigenous people define themselves, how state laws define Indigenous people and how international law defines Indigenous people.
+Part of the research is looking at the descendants of the new Vanuatu and Solomon islanders who were taken to Fiji during the period of blackbirding.